+I R

+Il ocation of text to be undated: REVISIONS TO EXISTING TEXT AND NEW EXT TO BE INSERTED.

-Location of text to be updated: Section (from A.1 to B.6(e)) Page number (1-25) Line number (1-47) Current text REVISIONS TO EXISTING TEXT AND NEW TEXT TO BE INSERTED.
-A.4 4-7 Data from government agency reports that are publicly available are also considered.
-Exceptionally, doctoral theses and other material that are in their final form and publicly available Proposed update (revised text) may be reviewed.
-REVISE on line 4, p.4 - Data from government agency reports that can be made are publicly available should are also be considered.
-Exceptionally, d-Additionally, doctoral theses and other material that are in their final form and publicly available may be reviewed.
-Additional text is needed to identify sources of high-throughput data, such as ToxCast/Tox21, that may be utilized.
+Section (from A.1 to B.6(e)) A.4

+Page number (1-25)

+Line number (1-47) -7

+Current text E Data from government agency reports that are publicly available are also considered.
+Exceptionally, doctoral theses and other material that are in their final form and publicly available may be reviewed.

+Proposed update (revised text) A h REVISE on line 4, p.4 - Data from government gency reports that can be made are publicly vailable should are also be considered.
+Exceptionally, d-Additionally, doctoral theses and ther material that are in their final form and publicly available may be reviewed.
+Idditional text is needed to identify sources of igh-throughput data, such as ToxCast/Tox21, that may be utilized.

 Brief rationale for update (max.
-200 words) Clarification regarding criteria for inclusion based on peer-review or public availability are needed.
-For example, if doctoral theses are accepted, studies submitted for regulatory approval (e.g., GLP, guideline-based studies) and provided to IARC would presumably also be included.
-Clarification regarding the sources of, as well as the peer-review status (and similar considerations) of HTS data are also needed.
-References, if any (max.
-5) Click here to enter text.
+200 words) gradient for update g Clarification regarding criteria for inclusion based in peer-review or public availability are needed.
+For example, if doctoral theses are accepted, studies submitted for regulatory approval (e.g., GLP, quideline-based studies) and provided to IARC would presumably also be included.
+Clarification egarding the sources of, as well as the peer-review tatus (and similar considerations) of HTS data are

+lso needed.

 Location of text to be updated: NEW TEXT TO BE INSERTED Section (from A.1 to B.6(e)) A.6 Page number (1-25) 7 Line number (1-47) 33 Current text relevant biological and epidemiological data are collected by IARC from recognized sources of information on carcinogenesis, including data storage and retrieval systems such as PubMed.
 NEW TEXT TO BE INSERTED IMMEDIATELY AFTER ' such as PubMed.'
 Identification of relevant biological, epidemiological, and other relevant data will be based on a search strategy.
 The syntax and databases queried, as well as the date of searches, will be documented and reported in the monograph.
 Screening and selection of studies will be based on the inclusion/exclusion criteria refined for the agent, also reported in the monograph.
 Proposed update (revised text) Subsequent collection, evaluation, and storage of pertinent epidemiological studies, cancer bioassays in experimental animals, other relevant data (including mechanistic data), and exposure studies will be transparently facilitated via the Health Assessment Workspace Collaborative (HAWC) (or similar documentation and auditing tool).
 Results of the search and screening (including lists of included/excluded studies, along with rationale) will be provided for public comment, working group consideration, and will be included in the final monograph.
 Brief rationale for update (max.
-200 words) It is recommended that the Preamble be updated to direct the generation of a formal search strategy (including search syntax, databases, dates, etc) and tha the resulting strategy be included in planning documents (via agent-specific protocols) provided to the public prior to conducting the search and assessment.
+200 words) It is recommended that the Preamble be updated to direct the generation of a formal search strategy (including search syntax, databases, dates, etc) and that the resulting strategy be included in planning documents (via agent-specific protocols) provided to the public prior to conducting the search and assessment.
 The IARC Monograph Program would receive more useful information during the call for data if the search strategy and findings were published along with the call for data.